 After leaving Johns Hopkins, she joined the faculty at the University of Texas Medical Branch in the Department of Pediatric Burn Surgery and Shriner’s Hospital for Children.
-She is certified in psycho-pharmacology and has prescriptive authority.

 Dr. Tropez-Arceneaux is well published and was awarded a National Institute of Child, Health & Human Development grant to study the effectiveness of virtual reality in reducing pain in pediatric-burn injuries.
 In April 2016, she won the Best Pediatric Research Award in North and South America for developing the first Burn Camp in the region.
 She also developed a multi-tiered mentorship program for pre-teen and adolescent females.